Further Results on Rendering Geometric Intersection Graphs Sparse by Dispersion: A Parameterised Algorithm for [ ] for Weighted Unit Interval Graphs

-\begin{restatable}[\restateref{thm:wuig_edgeless_xp}]{theorem}{wuigEdgelessXp} For $n$ weighted unit intervals with $k$ maximal cliques, the problem \ggedabrv[\edgeless] can be solved in $(1+n/k)^k\cdot \polytime(n)$ time. \end{restatable} We conclude this section by observing that \ggedabrv[\edgeless] is in {\NP} on tuples of weighted unit intervals, under the word-RAM model.
+by the binomial theorem.
+Therefore, the theorem statement holds. \end{proof} We conclude this section by observing that \ggedabrv[\edgeless] is in {\NP} on tuples of weighted unit intervals, under the word-RAM model.
 As a decision problem, we ask whether there exists a distance vector $D$ such that $G(\I+D)\in \edgeless$ and $\onenorm{\mathbf{w} D} \le T$, for a given threshold $T$.
 Since unit interval graphs have at most $n$ maximal cliques, the algorithm for \Cref{thm:wuig_edgeless_xp} also solves the non-parameterised problem in $O(2^n)$ time.
 Although trivial, the algorithm provides a certificate that can be verified in polynomial time.
 This claim was not possible before, since a certificate consisting of the $n$ intervals and their moving distances could have involved arbitrary reals.
 Now we know that the slots are obtained by adding/subtracting integers up to $2n$ to/from the interval centres.
 Assuming that the input $(\I,\mathbf{w},T)$ is encoded by $w$-bit words, each slot can be encoded using bit-length that is polynomial with respect to~$w$.
 We summarise this observation.